askanium/recruitment-dapp/README.md

 `approvedApplicant` for the job offer.
 Now, the person who owns the address of the `approvedApplicant` can claim the reward that is associated to that job offer.

+After claiming the reward, give it some time for the transaction to be mined and the check your balance - it should have an additional amount of ether!

 ![Claiming the reward](assets/images/Applicant3.png)